GreNxNja/Cash_Harbour/README.md

+Here's a refined version of the README:

+---

 # Cash_Harbour

 Welcome to Cash_Harbour, your secure and efficient banking app!
 Cash_Harbour provides a user-friendly interface for managing your finances, powered by cutting-edge technologies for security and functionality.

 ## Project Overview

 Cash_Harbour is a banking application designed to offer users a seamless experience for managing their financial transactions and analyzing their spending habits.
-It leverages a modern tech stack to provide robust security, smooth banking transactions, and insightful data visualization.
+Leveraging a modern tech stack, it provides robust security, smooth banking transactions, and insightful data visualization.

 ## Features